Egusi Soup

 Egusi Soup is a finger-licking good Nigerian soup made with a white variety of pumpkin seeds.
 It is spicy, nutty with exotic African flavors!
 See the video below on how to make Egusi Soup.

-So friends, in order not to keep you waiting for so long, here is some delectable Egusi Soup that will make your taste buds sing!
+So friends, in order not to keep you waiting for so long, here is some delectable Nigerian Egusi Soup that will make your taste buds sing!

 Egusi Soup is a Nigerian classic enjoyed in various forms across the country.
 Here is what egusi looks like:

-Egusi or white pumpkin seeds in a bowl
+Egusi seeds in a wooden brown bowl.

 Egusi is basically white pumpkin seeds though some people prefer to call it melon seeds.